 "Mexican Americans of South Texas Football: The Athletic and Coaching Careers of E.C.
 Lerma and Bobby Cavazos, 1932-1965."
 The International Journal of the History of Sport, (26: 7) June 2009: 966-980.

 "Epilogue: From 'Quarterbacking While Mexican' to New Horizons in Sports History."
 The International Journal of the History of Sport, (26: 7) June 2009: 1001-1004.

 Dr. Keyes specializes in the history of the U.S. West with a focus on intercultural interactions between Native and Euro-Americans.
 Her current work explores these interactions along the overland trails to Oregon and California in the mid-nineteenth century.
-This project is based on her doctoral dissertation, "Beyond the Plains: Migration to the Pacific and the Reconfiguration of America, 1820s-1900s."
+The working title of her book manuscript (based on her doctoral dissertation) is, "Foreign Burials in a Native Place: The Longue Durée of the Overland Trail."

 "'Like a Roaring Lion': The Overland Trail as a Sonic Conquest," Journal of American History (June 2009): 19-43.